Ehret Magnesia Manufacturing Company

 Ehret Magnesia History

-When Ehret Magnesia was founded in 1897, it created two brand names for its asbestos pipe insulation: Durocel and Thermalite.
+- Ehret Magnesia created two brand names for its asbestos pipe insulation: Durocel and Thermalite.
 The company’s two insulation products became so popular that both became signature brands.

-As the company expanded, so did its product line, including adding thermal insulation and construction supplies.
-The new products were created with raw asbestos and limestone mine materials.
+- As the company expanded, so did its product line, including adding thermal insulation and construction supplies that continued to be made with asbestos.

-Under the Keene Corporation, no asbestos-containing products were manufactured, but the company continued to sell Ehret Magnesia’s products.
+- No asbestos-containing products were manufactured under Keene’s ownership, but the company continued to sell Ehret Magnesia’s products.

 Asbestos-Containing Products Made by Ehret Magnesia

-Although asbestos pipes were the company’s most-used product, Ehret Magnesia had several asbestos-containing products, including the following:
+Although asbestos pipes were the company’s most-used product, Ehret Magnesia had several asbestos-containing products, including:

 - Ehret Air Cell